 River Cruise or Rail Trip?

-Central Europe is special and unique connected by its rivers for ease of trade (most notably the Danube) and economies.
+Central Europe is special and the Capitals are connected by its rivers for ease of trade (most notably the Danube) and economies.
 Many people visiting this region will do so on a river cruise, and this is a lovely way to travel.

-However, we choose to tour Prague, Budapest, and Vienna by land using the efficient train services available through Europe.
-We booked a Eurail train pass that allowed for three days of travel within one month.
-Eurail partners with all the major train carriers in 31 countries in Europe, making this a very efficient way to move around the continent.
+However, we choose visiting Prague, Budapest, and Vienna by land using the efficient train services available through Europe.
+We booked a European Rail Pass that allows for three days of travel in one month.
+Rail Europe partners with all the major train carriers in 31 countries in Europe, making this a very efficient way to move around the continent.

 While we always try to be economical in our packing, for this trip we focus on packing light.
 We will be hauling our luggage along city streets from hotels to train stations and back again.
 The less we bring, the lighter the load.